Welcome to today's edition of the Rush 24-7 podcast.

 Well, not surprised.

-Nor am I. But I just thought I'd let you know, as soon as she started telling the joke you were airing it, I was like, she couldn't even come up with something on her own.
+But I just thought I'd let you know as soon as she started telling the joke you were airing it.

 Connecticut?

-Yeah, mine that I don't know.
+Yeah, that I don't know.

-I am am I on the ballot there?
+Am I on the ballot there?

-Is there a way of running there?
+Is there a way of?

-I don't even live there, no.
+I don't even live there.

 Well, you know, here's the thing.

-John Boehner is in there and Mitch McConnell, and Obama says to these guys, now look, you gotta stop listening to Rush Limbaugh.
+Obama says to these guys, now, look, you got to stop listening to Rush Limbaugh.

 That's not how things get done in Washington.

-That was their first attempt to demonize me.
+That was their first attempt to demonize me as the titular head of the Republican Party.

-Now, I should, could, and will say to Mitch McConnell and John Boehner, and any other Republican inside the beltway, don't listen to President Obama.
+Now, I should, could, and will say to Mitch McConnell and John Boehner and any other Republican inside the Beltway: don't listen to President Obama.

 That's not how things should get done in Washington.

-A story from the Miami Herald in July of this year, July the 10th.
+I'm holding here in my formerly nicotine-stained fingers a story from the Miami Herald in July of this year, July the 10th.

 And the headline, Bill Clinton on Haiti, my job is to keep the work going.